JONSASSE/432-2018/slides/class05/README.md

     3. [Homework 3](https://github.com/THOMASELOVE/432-2018/blob/master/assignments/hw3/README.md) and [Homework 4](https://github.com/THOMASELOVE/432-2018/blob/master/assignments/hw4/README.md) and [Homework 5](https://github.com/THOMASELOVE/432-2018/blob/master/assignments/hw5/README.md) are now available, too.
 So you're set for HW through February.

 4. Deadline Questions?
 Check the [SCHEDULE](https://github.com/THOMASELOVE/432-2018/blob/master/SCHEDULE.md), please.

+5. Here's a hint for question 3 in Homework 2.
+R may well warn you about "singularities" in your output, but we'd like a clearer answer than that from you.
+To obtain it, consider exploratory data analysis, specifically the value of counting things.
+In particular, ask yourself questions like "How many people fall into the levels of the product term I've created?" or "What if I build a table, say with race in the rows and insurance in the columns - how many people fall into each cell of that table?" as a way to figure out what the real problem is.